vmware-labs/webassembly-language-runtimes/README.md

 ## Performing a release

-In order to perform a release, push a tag of the following form depending on the project artifacts you want to be built and published:
+In order to perform a release, you first have to tag the project you want to release.
+You can create a tag by using the `scripts/wl-tag.sh` script.

-- `php/<version>+YYYYMMDD-<short-sha>`, where version can be any of:
-    - `7.3.33`
+This script accepts the path to be released, and will create a local tag of the form `<project>/<version>+YYYYMMDD-<short-sha>`.
+All parameters will be automatically filled by the script, so in order to create a valid tag for PHP 7.3.33, for example, you only have to execute:

-    - `7.4.32`
+- `scripts/wl-tag.sh php/php-7.3.33`

-An example of a tag following the convention that triggers automation would be `php/7.3.33+20221123-8dfe8b9`.
+This will create a tag like the following in your local repository: `php/7.3.33+20221123-d3d8901`.

-When the tag is pushed to the repository, a GitHub release will be created automatically, and relevant artifacts will be automatically published to the release.
+When you push the tag to the remote repository, a GitHub release will be created automatically, and relevant artifacts will be automatically published to the release.